snap-one/docs-driverworks-api/source/includes/7_event/_7-UnRegisterDeviceEvent.md

-## UnRegisterDeviceEvent
+## UnregisterDeviceEvent

-This API unregisters prior event registration created by the RegisterDeviceEvent API.
+This API unregisters prior event registration created by the [RegisterDeviceEvent][1] API.
 The device ID passed is the ID of the device that is firing the registered event.
 This is followed by the event ID.

 ###### Available in  2.9.0